Phoenix Industrial Vacancy Posts Largest Drop in Four Years as Demand Rebounds

 Infrastructure Spending Adds Tailwind

-A massive infrastructure push is adding to the Valley's appeal.
-The first projects funded under Proposition 479, the $7.8 billion transportation measure approved by Maricopa County voters in 2024, are now underway.
-Among them is a $129 million Loop 303 improvement adding direct freeway-to-freeway ramps at the I-17 interchange and widening Loop 303 to three lanes in each direction — a project that will directly benefit industrial users in the northwest Valley.
+A major infrastructure push is adding to the Valley's appeal.
+Projects funded under Proposition 479, a transportation measure approved by Maricopa County voters in 2024, are now underway, including improvements to Loop 303 in the northwest Valley that will directly benefit industrial users.

-An I-10/Loop 101 interchange improvement in the West Valley is expected to break ground this spring, adding elevated HOV lanes and widening both freeways in one of the region's busiest freight corridors.
+Interchange improvements in the West Valley are also expected to advance, adding capacity in one of the region's busiest freight corridors.

 Outlook